mezSF/mezSF/README.md

-- 👋 Hi, I’m @mezSF
+- 👋 Hi, I’m @mezSF((which means SouthFlorida not SanFran), born in queens NY and escaped Before Covid)
 - 👀 I’m interested in ...
 PowerShell, and Python, Bash, and learning Javascript and Windows Application Languages.
 - 🌱 I’m currently learning ...
-Machine Learning, Kubernetes, C sharp,etc...
+Machine Learning, Kubernetes, C sharp, Physics, Hologram, simulation thwory, mainly concentrating on SYSADmin scripts these days/Music and Video engineering also.
 -
 - 💞️ I’m looking to collaborate on ...my media projects, audio, video remixes, and scripts
 -